Fidelity Cash Sweep Account Options and Rates

 Choosing a Core Position at Fidelity

-It’s really easy to switch the core position from one option to another in a Fidelity account.
+It’s easy to switch the core position from one option to another in a Fidelity account.
 To do this, click on the link at the very top of the site for the virtual assistant (it may also appear in the lower-right corner of the site).
-This will generate a pop-up window with the automated chat system.
-Type in “change core position,” or something to that effect, and the system will show the choices for the account selected.
+This will open a pop-up window with the automated chat system.
+Type in “change core position,” or something similar, and the system will show the available choices for the selected account.

-Here’s where it gets interesting: Fidelity restricts the available cash choices by account type, and some accounts may have other choices not listed in this article.
-The robo chat system will display all available choices for the account selected (in case you have more than one account with Fidelity).
-You simply need to select the choice you want.
-If you don’t see the core position you want, give Fidelity a call for more assistance.
+Here’s where it gets interesting: Fidelity limits the available cash options by account type, and some accounts may have choices not listed here.
+The robo chat system will display all available options for the selected account (in case you have more than one account with Fidelity).
+You simply need to choose the one you prefer.
+If you don’t see the core position you want, you can contact Fidelity for further assistance.

 By default, the Fidelity Cash Management Account uses the FDIC-sweep program.
 During our testing with a Roth IRA, we were given only two choices in the robo chat: SPAXX and FDRXX.